-The planning that the school implements will help parents and pupils with SEND express their needs, wishes and goals.
-The pupil's one page profile identifies what makes them happy, how best to support them and hopes and dreams for the future and will:
+The planning that the school implements will help parents and pupils with SEND express their needs, wishes and goals, and will:

 - Focus on the pupil as an individual, not allowing their SEND to become a label. - Be easy for pupils and their parents to understand by using clear, ordinary language and images, rather than professional jargon. - Highlight the pupil's strengths and capabilities. - Enable the pupil, and those who know them best, to say what they have done, what they are interested in and what outcomes they are seeking in the future. - Tailor support to the needs of the individual. - Organise assessments to minimise demands on parents. - Bring together relevant professionals to discuss and agree together the overall approach.